 What’s The Cost Of The Grips?

-However, some played prefer something which a rougher texture as it gives them more stability and feel like they can grip with more confidence.
+However, some players prefer something which a rougher texture as it gives them more stability, giving them more confidence.

 < 7 inches